 YPSA Mission Statement

-The Yale Program for the Study of Antisemitism (YPSA) seeks to bring the resources of Yale and its faculty to bear on this pernicious problem.
-Housed at the Whitney Humanities Center, the program invites scholars from across the university—including sociology, political science, law, history, literature, art history, philosophy, religious studies, and psychology—to analyze antisemitism in an atmosphere of interdisciplinary collaboration and scholarly inquiry.
+The Yale Program for the Study of Antisemitism (YPSA) seeks to bring the resources of Yale University and its faculty to bear on the pernicious problem of antisemitism, which historian Robert Wistrich called “the longest hatred.”
+The program, housed at the Whitney Humanities Center, invites scholars from across the University—including sociology, political science, law, history, literature, art history, philosophy, religious studies, and psychology—to analyze antisemitism in an atmosphere of interdisciplinary collaboration and scholarly inquiry.
 YPSA focuses on both past and present forms of antisemitism.
-It promotes the study of the perception of Jews, both positive and negative, in various societies and historical moments, and also encourages comparisons with other forms of discrimination and racism.
-The specific topics addressed by YPSA seminars and conferences are guided by the interests of its faculty and student participants.
+It promotes the study of the perception of Jews, both positive and negative, in various societies and historical moments; the program also encourages the study of antisemitism as a singular phenomenon as well as comparisons with other forms of discrimination and racism.

 Street Address: Postal Address: Email: